 Your gastric band will need to be adjusted often throughout the first year after the stomach ring for slimming.
 To help you reduce your weight, you may need to tighten your stomach ring.
 Additionally, you'll undergo frequent blood tests to ensure you receive enough nutrients from your new diet.
 You may benefit from nutritional coaching to discover new eating habits and improve your overall health.
 Your healthcare practitioner may prescribe supplements if they deem it appropriate.

 The FDA has not yet authorized the use of gastric bands on anybody under 18.
-Fortunately, surgery may still be performed at this time.
+In some cases, however, the surgery may still be performed.
 However, there hasn't been enough done to know if it will benefit or damage teenagers.
 According to a few studies, weight-loss surgery may have a beneficial effect on the well-being of obese adolescents.
 A teenager may avoid obesity-related health issues.
 Type 2 diabetes, obstructive sleep apnea, hypertension, and cardiovascular disease are all on the list.
 As a result of the operation, bullying and other social issues may be reduced.
 However, the long-term effects of gastric banding on a growing teen's physique are still unknown.

 Laparoscopic gastric banding has the following benefits: